hashicorp/vagrant/website/source/docs/vagrant-cloud/boxes/create.html.md

 1. Upload the `.box` file for each provider, or use a url to the `.box` file that is publicly accessible

-You can find all of your boxes in the [Vagrant section](https://vagrantcloud.com/vagrant) of Vagrant Enterprise.
+You can find all of your boxes in the [Vagrant section](https://vagrantcloud.com/vagrant) of Vagrant Cloud.

 Once you've created and released a box, you can release new versions of the box by clicking "Create New Version" under the versions sidebar on